coryrpow/relational_authors/README.md

 * Usability

-[ ] done
+[x] done

-User Story 8, Book Index Link
+User Story 8, Books Index Link

 As a visitor
 When I visit any page on the site
-Then I see a link at the top of the page that takes me to the Book Index
+Then I see a link at the top of the page that takes me to the Books Index

-[ ] done
+[x] done

-User Story 9, Author Index Link
+User Story 9, Authors Index Link

 As a visitor
 When I visit any page on the site
-Then I see a link at the top of the page that takes me to the Author Index
+Then I see a link at the top of the page that takes me to the Authors Index

-[ ] done
+[x] done

-User Story 10, Author Book Index Link
+User Story 10, Authors Books Index Link

 As a visitor
-When I visit a Author show page ('/Authors/:id')
+When I visit a Authors show page ('/authors/:id')
-Then I see a link to take me to that Author's `books` page ('/Authors/:id/books')
+Then I see a link to take me to that Author's `books` page ('/authors/:id/books')

 * Iteration 2